-The Bank's trading operations are conducted to generate profits from short-term market fluctuations.
-The Bank maintains an organizational separation between front office sections, in charge of executing trading activities, and units undertaking other types of transactions.
-The front sections in charge of trading activities aim to achieve profit targets within the approved position and loss limits determined from a risk-return perspective.
+The Bank's trading operations that aim to generate profits from short-term market fluctuations are organizationally separated from other front office sections.
+The front sections in charge of trading activities conduct trades within the approved position and loss limits determined from a risk-return perspective.

 The risk involved in trading operations is managed under an integrated risk management framework and within the market risk management framework with economic capital management as a critical element of the framework.
-From a risk management perspective, the front office sections executing trades for the Trading accounts are explicitly separated from the front office sections executing trades for the Banking